hibozzy18/P1.7_seed/readme.md

 In each directory, there should be a Makefile that compiles your code.
 The Makefile should allow to change the compiler and compilation flags:
 ``make CC=cc CFLAGS=-fopenmp``.
 The data from your runs should be in ``data`` directory.
-Please use SI prefixes for your results, data, and graphs.
+Please use SI prefixes (M, G, T) for your results, data, and graphs.
 Avoid using large number of zeros and consider using a logarithmic scale as appropriate.
 Your reports should use a simple text format with references to figures in the ``data`` directory as necessary.

 #### Monday, January 7, 2019 ####